Helping the Injured after Serious Truck Accidents

 Could I sue for wrongful death if the decedent’s death was the result of someone’s negligence?

 Yes.
-Most wrongful death lawsuit are based on negligence.
+Most wrongful death lawsuits are based on negligence.
 To prove negligence, the plaintiff in a wrongful death lawsuit must prove that the defendant had a duty to act a certain way, breached that duty, the breach caused the decedent’s death, and the death caused the plaintiff damages.

 Yes.
 The government may charge the responsible party with murder and a court may ultimately convict the responsible party to punish them.
 This procedure takes place in criminal court.
 Filing and litigating a wrongful death lawsuit takes place in civil court where the plaintiff is asking for compensation for the loss of the decedent.
 It is possible for both procedures to occur or for one procedure to occur without the other.